 WHO IS ELIGIBLE:

-Farms under conventional, non-GMO, and organic management growing grains, beans, and other summer annuals including silage corn, vegetables, fruits, and herbs.
+Any farmer with at least one year of experience using cover crops.
+The project is open to all farms -- big and small --- under conventional and organic management growing grains, beans, and other summer annuals including silage corn, vegetables, fruits, and herbs.

 Participants will work with NJRCD staff to purchase equipment during 2020.
 Participants will additionally need to attend one workshop or webinar outlining study expectations and providing guidance.
 Participants will implement innovative cover crop management strategies during the spring of 2021 and 2022.